 - Severe uncertainty after structured differential window.

-Common mistakes that create false alarms
+What common mistakes create false alarms?

 - Continuing high-tension styling while evaluating progression.